-Have you ever been on the phone with customer service and when they asked you for your PIN, you totally blanked out?
+Have you ever been on the phone with customer service and when they asked you for your Secure PIN, you totally blanked out?
 You’re not alone.
 While passwords take the main stage when it comes to accessing accounts and security, PINs are important too.
 These short and sweet codes are an important part of protecting your private information, but many people find them hard to keep track of.
 That’s why we’re sharing these pointers for creating and remembering effective PINs.

 What is a PIN?